 Deep-fried slices of fresh potato seasoned with a little salt are a processed indulgence, but it's the reconstituted starch or puffed maize snacks with tongue-shocking flavours that many of us really crave.
 So, once we've popped, why is it so hard to stop?
 Research suggests it's the flavour enhancers (monosodium glutamate, for example) regularly deployed in these ultra-processed crisps that help transform a nutritionally bankrupt puff of starch into something we can't resist.

-"These kinds of snacks are high in energy but low in nutrients," says Dr Williams.
+"These kinds of snacks are high in energy but low in nutrients," says Dr Williamson.
 "You're getting all the sugars without the goodness, which just increases our appetite further."
 To break the addictive snacking cycle, consider options with added benefits: raw nuts with a little salt and pepper or toasted seeds with a sprinkling of soy sauce.
 Your body will thank you.

 Cereal seems like a great brekkie option: whole grains lock carbohydrate up with fibre and micronutrients, causing energy to be released slowly as we digest.
 The perfect choice to keep hunger at bay, right?
 Not exactly.
-"When a carbohydrate is processed, the sugars within are already broken down, so we absorb them too quickly," says Dr Williams.
+"When a carbohydrate is processed, the sugars within are already broken down, so we absorb them too quickly," says Dr Williamson.
 And that's not all...

 These damaging sugar spikes may be 'clean-washed' (given a more wholesome marketing spin) in UPF cereal via added nutrients proudly advertised on the label.
-"Kids' breakfast cereals are a good example where vitamins and minerals (for example calcium or iron) are stripped from foods during processing but then added back in so they're technically in the food," says Dr Williams.
+"Kids' breakfast cereals are a good example where vitamins and minerals (for example calcium or iron) are stripped from foods during processing but then added back in so they're technically in the food," says Dr Williamson.
 "The truth is we don't know how well we can absorb them in this isolated form."

 How is it that a frozen pizza can deliver 60% of your daily saturated fat allowance – but absolutely none of your fibre?
 Because it's often formed from highly processed cheeses, meats and dough, plus stabilisers and preservatives.
-Even premium, high protein and free-from options are often UPF hotspots, with toppings such as 'non-dairy sunflower oil-based food preparation', hydrolysed vegetable protein, or chicken breast that in turn contains 'dextrose, salt, maltodextrin, maize starch, rice flour and concentrated lemon juice'.
+Even premium, high protein and free-from options are often UPF hotspots, with toppings such as 'non-dairy sunflower oil-based food preparation', hydrolysed vegetable protein, or chicken breast that in turn contains dextrose, salt, maltodextrin, maize starch, rice flour and concentrated lemon juice.

 A simple swap could be filling your freezer with the most basic Margherita you can buy (or make) and then freezing chopped portions of mozzarella, cooked peppers and onions and even pineapple chunks.
 Shun ultra-processed meat or veggie protein pieces for beef strips, chicken or tofu and you've significantly reduced the UPFs in a speedy midweek dinner.
 Add even more veg and you're starting to offset the impact of that refined white flour.